openmod/OpenMod.Installer.RocketMod/Readme.md

 Download the latest OpenModInstaller.dll from the [Releases](https://github.com/openmod/OpenMod.Installer.RocketMod/releases/) tab and install it on your RocketMod server.
 After that type `/openmod install` in console.
 Some options are also available:
-* --no-permission-link: Will not install permission link.
-Includes --no-migration.
+* --no-permission-link: Do not install permission link.
-* --no-migration: Do not migrate data, from RocketMod
-* --no-extras: Do not install extra plugins like Cooldowns or Economy.
 * --no-uconomy-link: Do not redirect Uconomy economy to OpenMod economy.
+* --no-migration: Do not migrate data such as permissions or economy, from RocketMod
+* --no-extras: Do not install extra plugins like Permission Extensions, Cooldowns or Economy.

-# Reverting back
+# Reverting back to RocketMod
-To revert back, type `/openmod uninstall`.
+To revert back to RocketMod, type `/openmod uninstall`.